yiruole/rootNtupleAnalyzerV2/README.md

 See https://hypernews.cern.ch/HyperNews/CMS/get/exotica-lq/266.html

 ### PU reweighting
-~This is done in the NanoAOD postprocessing step.~~
+~This is done via correctionlib JSON in the reduced skim step.~~

 ### Reduced skims
 Producing a new ntuple with a subset of cutFile variables and a subset of events (Paolo, Francesco, Edmund).